remememe/Live-Wallpaper/README.md

 # Live Background Plugin

-**Bring your notes to life** with animated wallpapers (e.g., swaying forests, flowing clouds, or cosmic visuals).
+Live Background Plugin helps you customize Obsidian’s appearance by adding animated or static backgrounds to your notes.

 ## Features
 - **Supports videos (MP4, WebM), GIFs, and images** — use your own files or choose from built-in templates
 - **Wallpaper history** — easily switch back to previously used wallpapers
 - **Full-resolution wallpapers** — allows you to use images in their original size without downscaling
+- **Reposition** — adjust the size and placement of your background
 - **Customizable effects:**
   - Opacity (0–80%)
   - Blur (0–20px)